Lizzy Lovette: Radio

 Lovette commenced her career in 2004 at 2Day FM Sydney as a presenter and 'Black Thunder' pilot.
 She moved to Nova 969 Sydney from 2004 to 2006, where in her first year she co-hosted the Nova 9's at night with David Campbell.
-In 2006, Lovette moved to host the Morning shift.
+In 2006, Lovette moved to host the morning shift.

 She returned to 2Day FM from January 2007, co-hosting the Hot30 Countdown with Sam Mac.
 Lovette has also appeared on various shows such as The Kyle and Jackie O Show and Superfresh, and filled in on 2Day FM and Triple M Sydney.

 In December 2009, Lovette filled in on the Today Network program Top 6 @ 6 with Daniel 'Danno' Cassin.
 Between 7 December and 18 December, Lovette co-hosted the Summer Breakfast show with Brian McFadden and Dave 'Higgo' Higgins right around the Today Network for breakfast from 6 am.
-She has also filled in on Take40 Australia for Jackie O and was the show's main fill in co-host.
+She has also filled in on Take40 Australia for Jackie O and was the show's main fill-in co-host.

 In August 2015, Lovette returned to radio to present a Saturday morning show on KIIS 1065.
 She departed the station in December 2016.

 On 15 June 2019, Lovette returned to 2Day FM, again presenting on Saturday mornings.

-Lizzy returned in October 2021 to 2dayfm to host nights from 7pm to 10pm and then in February 2022 she is a weekend and weekday fill-in announcer.
+Lovette returned in October 2021 to 2Day FM to host nights from 7pm to 10pm, then from February 2022 she is a weekend and weekday fill-in announcer.

 Television

-In 2005 Lovette joined James Tobin to present the Seven Network's Saturday afternoon music show Eclipse Music TV.
+In 2005, Lovette joined James Tobin to present the Seven Network's Saturday afternoon music show Eclipse Music TV.

-In 2006 Lovette became co-host of the Seven Network's children's gameshow It's Academic.
+In 2006, Lovette became co-host of the Seven Network's children's gameshow It's Academic.

-In 2007 Lovette hosted Famous magazine's Famous Presents Hollywood Uncensored.
+In 2007, Lovette hosted Famous magazine's Famous Presents Hollywood Uncensored.

-In 2008 Lovette was the host of The Music Jungle up until March 2009.
+In 2008, Lovette was the host of The Music Jungle up until March 2009.

 In 2009 to present, Lovette is a part of StarPics on FOXTEL's Movie Network Channel and she is featured as a guest regular on Tuesdays edition of The Morning Show with Larry and Kylie for celebrity gossip.

 Occasionally, Lovette is on the Nine Network's 20 to 1 as a media commentator.

 She has also filled in for Richard Wilkins on Today during the 2011/2012 summer period.

 At the end of September 2015, Lovette started appearing as a presenter on Sydney Weekender.